AleWaweru/metric-webApp-cryptoPanel/README.md

 In order to run this project you need:

 ```
- install git on local machine
+ install git on a local machine
  create a repository on local machine `my-folder`

 ```